 International students will need to complete the Test of English as a Foreign Language (TOEFL) test to demonstrate English proficiency.

-When looking through these admissions requirements, you can see how difficult it is for prospective students without applicable backgrounds and experience to be admitted to cyber security programs.
-If you’re in this category, you need to demonstrate in your statement of purpose that your previous academic or professional experience has adequately prepared you to pursue a course of study—and career—in this field.
+If you lack the appropriate background and experience for admission, you’ll need to demonstrate in your statement of purpose that your previous academic or professional experience has adequately prepared you to pursue a course of study—and career—in this field.
 Ideally, you will have a few computer science classes on your undergraduate transcript.
 For this reason, students may find it beneficial to complete computer science courses and bootcamps prior to applying to a master’s program to demonstrate their knowledge and interest in cyber security.

 Curriculum